hazae41/bobine-ed25519/README.md

 # Ed25519 accounts for Bobine

-Use accounts with Ed25519 signatures and incrementing nonce
+Use accounts with Ed25519 signatures and incrementing nonce for [Bobine WebAssembly VM](https://github.com/hazae41/bobine)

 ## Usage